ezanol/andbang-alfred/README.md

 - `notifications` will show you all the current notifications for a team

 - `teams` Use this if you have added/removed teams and wish to update your cached teams.
+- `members` Use this if you have added/removed team members and wish to update your cached team members.
 - `token' Use this to manually get a new token

 ## Todo
 - Autoclear cache for type of request after a POST
+- Have you step setup where `token` will call `teams` and `members` in the background

 ## License
 MIT